Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Feeling a bit down for not being able to move more quickly through my course.
 I'm gonna let it there and just try to sleep.
 I hope tomorrow will be a better day.

+### Day 55: June 18, 2020 (is_bst.py finally done)

+**Today's Progress**: I made my code work.
+The error wasn't in my code though.
+The starter file set a too small threading for my code to work properly.
+Moving to the next problem which is the same only that now there may be duplicate keys.

+**Thoughts:** Life is being hard these days.
+I'm not feeling super good long ago.
+I wonder what's wrong.
+Feeling ok-.

 ### Day : June , 2020 ()